Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 are available at the
 <a href="http://pub.dartlang.org/">pub.dartlang.org</a>
 repository.
-Of particular interest is the web_components package, which contains the resources for creating encapsulated, reusable views&mdash;a powerful tool for building larger web applications.

-This target shows you how to use Dart's package manager to install the web_components package.
+This target shows you how to use Dart's package manager to install one of the packages in the repository, the vector_math package.
 You can follow these same steps to install any package hosted at
 <a href="http://pub.dartlang.org/">pub.dartlang.org</a>;
 just change the package name when you get to that step.